aws-samples/web3-workshop/README.md

 > [!WARNING]
 > This repository contains the sources for a deprecated workshop.
 It is READ ONLY and will not be updated any further.

-## Deployment

-The detailed deployment instructions can be found in the workshop [Build Web3 on AWS](https://catalog.workshops.aws/buildweb3).

 ## Development

 ### Module 1